International Aviation

 ICAO is a UN agency, which governments created in 1944 with the aim of promoting the safe and efficient development of civil aviation (ICAO, 2020c).
 Environmental protection has historically not been an ICAO focus point.

-In 1983, the ICAO Council established the technical Committee on Aviation Environmental Protection (CAEP) to assist it in developing new policies and Standards and Recommended Practices (SARPs) related to environmental protection.
-In 1997, countries decided that Annex I Parties to the UNFCCC “shall pursue limitation or reduction of emissions of greenhouse gases […] from aviation […] bunker fuels, working through the International Civil Aviation Organization” (UNFCCC, 1997).
-However, it took the ICAO Assembly – composed of 193 Member States - until 2013 to agree on the goal of ‘carbon neutral growth from 2020’ (ICAO, 2013).
-In 2016, the ICAO Assembly established the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), which started its pilot phase in January 2021 (ICAO Assembly, 2016).
+In 1983, the ICAO Council established the technical Committee on Aviation Environmental Protection (CAEP) to assist the agency in developing new policies and Standards and Recommended Practices (SARPs) related to environmental protection.
+In 1997, countries decided that Annex I Parties to the UNFCCC “shall pursue limitation or reduction of emissions of greenhouse gases […] from aviation […] bunker fuels, working through the International Civil Aviation Organization” (Kyoto Protocol to the United Nations Framework Convention on Climate Change, 1997).
+However, it took the ICAO Assembly—composed of 193 Member States—until 2013 to agree on the goal of ‘carbon neutral growth from 2020’ (ICAO, 2013).
+In 2016, the ICAO Assembly established the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), which started its pilot phase in January 2021 (Resolution A39-3: Consolidated Statement of Continuing ICAO Policies and Practices Related to Environmental Protection – Global Market-Based Measure (MBM) Scheme, 2016).

-We base our projection of future emissions on ICAO’s projections.
+We base our projection of future emissions (beginning in 2025) on ICAO’s projections.
 We determined the upper bound of our current policy projections as follows:

-• We calculated CO2 emissions under ICAO’s ‘medium demand’ and ‘high demand’ forecasts (Figure 1-5 in ICAO (2022).
+• We calculated CO2 emissions under ICAO’s ‘medium demand’ and ‘high demand’ forecasts (Figure 1-5 in ICAO (ICAO, 2022c).
 We used ICAO’s assumption that combusting 1 kg of jet fuel generates 3.16 kg of CO2;

 • We determined the percentual difference in annual CO2 emissions under the ‘medium demand’ and ‘high demand’ forecasts;